openmediavault/openmediavault-docs/ARM.rst

 Settings
 ^^^^

-This option is to select a shared folder as root folder for home folder.
-New users created in the |webui|.
+This option is to select a shared folder as root folder for home folder for users created in the |webui|.
 Existing users created before this setting was enabled will not have their home folders moved to that location.
-You can manually edit ``/etc/passwd`` to point them to the new location.
+You can manually edit ``/etc/passwd`` to point them to the new location and move the contents.

 Group